haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Those are nicer than mine.”

-“These are th’ ones tha’ must put on,” Martha answered.
+“These are the ones you must put on,” Martha answered.

 “Mr Craven ordered Mr Medlock to get ’em in London.

-He said ‘I won’t have a child dressed in black wanderin’ about like a lost soul,’ he said.
+He said ‘I won’t have a child dressed in black wandering about like a lost soul,’ he said.

 ‘It’d make the place sadder than it is.